 The 2019 version of the summer school builds upon our previous experience and also includes many new discussions.
 We aim to respond to the challenges of our present context (climate change, economic crises, rise of extreme rights, “Gilets Jaune” demonstrations…) by disseminating cutting-edge research on degrowth and environmental justice.
 While the course will have a strong academic orientation, there will be a dedicated space for practice, activism and art.
 It becomes more evident that practice helps to think, art helps to explain, and activism helps to connect and challenge current thinking.

 Course structure and description

 The first week of the course will take place at the Institute of Environmental Science and Technology (Universitat Autonoma de Barcelona), where the theoretical foundations of environmental justice and degrowth will be laid out.
-This will be followed by going deeper into particular pressing problems and potential solutions of our times along with visiting certain exemplary projects and initiatives based on the principles of degrowth and relevant for environmental justice.
-In particular, one day is dedicated to the visit to Can Masdéu, an occupied peri-urban, semi-rural, intentional community and social center on the outskirts of Barcelona, dedicated to practicing social and environmental sustainability.
+This will be followed by going deeper into particular pressing problems and potential solutions of our times along with visiting exemplary projects and initiatives based on the principles of degrowth and relevant for environmental justice.

-The second week of the course will take place in Cerbère, in association with Can Decreix, a project of Research & Degrowth dedicated to put degrowth into practice in everyday life and habits.
-In this small village, the course gets deeper into degrowth, discussing topics like ecofeminism, care and technology.
+The second week of the course will take place in Cerbère, in association with Can Decreix (see also Blog) a project of Research & Degrowth dedicated to put degrowth into practice in everyday life and habits.
+In this small village, the course gets deeper into degrowth transformation integrating the ideas of the first week.

-This summer school will propose alternatives to the standard teaching methods, by working in small groups and using methodologies that enhance the collective wisdom through knowledge sharing, and visits to meaningful places.
-While morning sessions will be dedicated to standard academic lectures followed by discussion, all afternoons will be devoted to participative workshops.
+This summer school will propose alternatives to the standard teaching methods.
+Participants will work in small groups and use methodologies that enhance the collective wisdom through knowledge sharing, and visits to meaningful places.